 Stream tab.
 Stream type - This is where you chose how you will use OBS, Streaming services is what we will need!
 Service - only ever used Twitch but do know facebook/youtube streaming is just as easy and this is where you would choose that format.
 Server - closet one to you, you can install 3rd party software to check your best ping and server.
 Finally Stream key is obtained via your twitch dashboard, settings, stream key and show key.
 I always recommend hitting refresh key also to generate a new one and then simply copy and paste over (it's a big long number).

 Output tab.
 First off at the very top in Output mode select ‘Advanced’ to show greater menu options.
 Encoder should be set to x264, other encoders use graphics cards and other means of streaming and honestly the quality just looks garbage, you really don't want to use any other method - use x264 and tick ‘Enforce streaming service’.
 Tick rescale output, (unless you play in 1280) unless you have an absolute monster PC or dual PC setup i’d highly recommend 1280x720.
-It uses FAR less resources, you get better bang for your buck in framerates and overall unless you stream full time 1280 is perfect.
-Rate control = CBR, I set the Bitrate to 4000 but many people say twitch only allows 3500 which i don't believe as i see streams in 6/7/8000 + so i choose 4000 becuase i have a decent broadband connection and it looks nice and crispy, anything above an 6/7 meg solid connection is fine on 3500.
+It uses FAR less resources, you get better bang for your buck in framerates, overall unless you stream full time 1280 is perfect.
+Rate control = CBR, I set the Bitrate to 4000, many people say twitch only allows 3500 which is wrong as i see streams in 6500, if you can push 6000 DO IT.
+I choose 4000 because i have a decent broadband connection and it looks nice and crispy, anything above a 6/7 meg solid connection is fine on 3500 but if you have 20 and above go for the 6K.
 Keyframe is 2 as per twitch.

 Now this is the fun part and sometimes confusing part but let me make it clear, THIS PRESET MASSIVELY IMPROVES QUALITY BUT MAKES YOUR CPU WORK HARDER.
 If you have an OK CPU, leave it at default which is ‘very fast’.
 If you have a sick nasty new kick ass i7 cpu or above and want your stream quality looking better than most, bump it to ‘faster’, if you have a bad CPU and are dropping lots of frames and your game framerates are dying choose ‘superfast’ (but you will see a large quality degrade here).
 Profile = main, Tune = none, VFR = unticked unless you have a really spiky and unstable connection at home due to a bad area or lots of people in the house using the line at random times and throttling your connection.